National Register Listings in

 Sacramento County was officially established on February 18, 1850, following California's admission to the United States as a state.
 The county quickly developed into a political and economic center, becoming the capital of California in 1854.
 Over the years, Sacramento County has continued to grow, attracting industries such as agriculture, government, and technology.
 Today, it is home to over 1.5 million people and remains an important cultural and economic hub in northern California.

-This timeline provides a concise overview of the key events in the history of Sacramento County, California.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Sacramento County, California.

 • 1839: Sacramento County is established as one of the original 27 counties of California.